NEW Satisfactory Academic Progress (SAP) Policy

 - Federal Pell Grant is limited to a total of 12 full-time semesters to complete a bachelor's degree.

 WHEN IS SAP REVIEWED?

-Students are evaluated at the close of each academic term (Fall, Spring and Summer).
+- Students are evaluated at the close of each semester.

 WHAT HAPPENS ONCE SAP IS REVIEWED?